-Get to know these 5 interesting facts about flamenco
+Get to know these 5 interesting facts about flamenco and flamenco in Barcelona

 Flamenco is an art of Andalusian origin that integrates dance, singing and flamenco guitar, although nowadays you will also find the well-known “cajón flamenco” and also a flute.
 It is a musical genre known for its great emotional intensity and is distinguished by its graceful movements of arms, energetic tapping, intense laments and guitar strumming.